Dancehalls, Glitterballs and DJs - From the Pleasure Garden to the Discotheque - Bruce Lindsay

 Description

-Disco music, a discrete genre of music drawing inspiration from soul, funk, R&B, pop and more, arrived in the early to mid-1970s.
+Disco music, a discrete genre of music drawing inspiration from soul, funk, R&B, pop and more, arrived in the early to mid-1970s when there were a claimed 35,000 DJs working in Britain.
 The debate about the first disco record – as a discernible genre of music, not merely as a record popular in discos – still rages, with one of the only points of agreement being that it came from the United States.
-Identifying the first disco record to come from the British scene is equally contentious.
-This chapter will add its own perspective to the debate, as well as exploring the way in which producers, songwriters and performers based in the UK brought home-grown disco music to the clubs and turned British disco music into a globally-successful business.
+Identifying the first disco record to come from the British scene is equally contentious, but it’s clear that producers, songwriters and performers based in the UK brought home-grown disco music to the clubs and turned British disco music into a globally-successful business.
 They include Biddu, Tina Charles, The Real Thing, Heatwave and others: some who carved long-term careers out of the disco scene, others who shot to fame with one dancefloor hit before disappearing once more.

 Notify A Colleague